bronsonavila/automate-boring-stuff-python-notes/README.md

 ### 3.10 - Global and Local Scopes

 - Variables inside of a function can have the same name as variables outside of the function, but they are considered two separate variables due to scope.
-Variables defined in a function belong to that function's **Local Scope**, whereas all variables defined outside of functions belong to the application's **Global Scope**:
+Variables defined in a function belong to that function's **local scope**, whereas all variables defined outside of functions belong to the application's **global scope**:

   ```python
   spam = 42       # Global variable